Welcome to Lifelong Learning at Congregation Neveh Shalom!

 Sarah Rohr is a teacher in the CNS ALIYAH program, Doula and artist.
 Sue Stone is a Nurse, Board Certified Lactation Consultant, CNS Foundation School teacher, and sleep whisperer.
 What they share is an abiding friendship, a love of Judaism and the joy of witnessing families grow and thrive.

 Tuesdays, Jan 8-May 21, 11am-12noon

 Mussar is “ethical behavior” steeped in Torah.
 Mussar helps to guide us in living a meaningful life through awareness and action.
 After brief blessings and short meditations, we will delve into lively discussions on topics of how we live and relate to others.
 We will be guided by the book Einstein and The Rabbi by Naomi Levy.
 Book provided with registration.
 Cost: $36.
 Instructor: Laurie Fendel.
-Online registration begins in November, or contact JoAnn.
+Register online.

 Rosh Hodesh Women’s Win(e)d Down

 All year: Oct 7, Nov 8, Dec, Jan 7, Feb 5, Mar 7, Apr 6, May 5, June 4, July 3, Aug 3, Sept 1.

 A time for women to gather and welcome the new Jewish month with community, reflection and discussion.
 Hosted in member homes.
 Light nosh and drinks provided.
 RSVP to Rabbi Posen– there will be a google form for sign up each month.
 Cost: Free.
 Meets off-site.

 Science & Spirituality